 Digoxin immune fab Side Effects

-Some side effects of digoxin immune fab may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for digoxin immune fab may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to digoxin immune fab: injectable powder for injection

 Get emergency medical help if you have any of these signs of an allergic reaction while taking digoxin immune fab: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 high potassium (slow heart rate, weak pulse, muscle weakness, tingly feeling);

 low potassium (confusion, uneven heart rate, extreme thirst, increased urination, leg discomfort, muscle weakness or limp feeling);

 shortness of breath (even with mild exertion); or